ldjb/blog/_posts/2018-05-08-eurovision.md

 excerpt_separator: <!-- more -->
 ---

-The first semi-final of 2018's Eurovision Song Contest starts at 8pm UK time.
+The first semi-final of 2018's Eurovision Song Contest has started!

-I plan to live-blog my thoughts on each of the acts.
+I am currently live-blogging my thoughts on each of the acts.

 <!-- more -->